HeRoMo/pronto-action/README.md

 ### For running eslint_npm runner

+By using eslint_npm runner, you can check your code by eslint.
-If you would like to use eslint_npm runner, you have to setup Node.js and run `yarn install`(or `npm install`) before using pronto-action.
+To use eslint_npm, setup Node.js and run `yarn install`(or `npm install`) before using pronto-action.

 The following yaml define a workflow use eslint_npm.